VLSIDA/openram-docker-image/README.md

 ## Running Docker ##

-* To run, mount your home directory, mount proprietary CAD tools installed in $HOME/bsoe/software and set them up with the /set-paths.sh script:
+* To run, mount your home directory, mount proprietary CAD tools installed in $HOME/bsoe/software:

 ```
  docker run -it -e LOCAL_USER=$USER -e LOCAL_HOME=$HOME -v $HOME:${HOME} -v $HOME/bsoe/software:/software vlsida/openram-ubuntu
  ```
-this is available in the script run-openram-ubuntu.sh.
+This is available in the script [run-openram-ubuntu.sh](run-openram-ubuntu.sh).
 Remove the -v software option to not mount that.

 * To run as a generic user (with no saved home directory):